wfx/epack/README.md

 ## Translations ##

+To update all the po files with new code changes:

+`python setup.py build_i18n -u -m`

-To add a new language just add it's code (ex: "it" or "en") to the LINGUAS file present in the data/locale folder of the sources and run:
+To add a new language just add it's code (ex: "it" or "en") to the LINGUAS file present in the data/po folder of the sources and run:

-`python setup.py update_po`
+`python setup.py build_i18n -m`

-to generate the new empty po file under data/locale/your_code.po, you can now edit this file to fill your translation.
+this will generate the new empty po file under data/po/your_code.po, you can then edit this file to fill your translation.
 Don't forget to fill the header informations, at least charset (usually UTF-8) and Plural-Forms.